 - Besides, they have no ability to reduce die wall friction.

 Generally, the Lubricant mixing time is too short (2-5 minutes).
 For example, the most widely used lubricant, Magnesium Stearate is added to the blend for 2-5 minutes prior to the conclusion of the blending period .
 While Glidant mixing time is higher than lubricant mixing time.

 Effect of High Mixing Time of Lubricant and Glidant

-Generally, the high mixing time of lubricant may decrease the tablet hardness .
-On the other hand, high mixing time of glidant does not affect tablet quality except excessive high mixing time.
+Generally, the high mixing time of lubricant may decrease the tablet’s hardness .
+On the other hand, the high mixing time of glidant does not affect tablet quality except for excessively high mixing time.
 But, the short mixing time of glidant cannot produce good flow ability.

 Mixing order of Lubricant and Glidant

 Typically, Lubricant is added to the final blend.
 Simply, it is the last stage of mixing before compression.
 On the other hand, Glidant is added either in the final blend or before wet granulation or spray granulation, sometimes, in combination with lubricant.